HamidMolareza/QueraProblems/ReadmeGenerator/Data/ReadmeTemplate.md

 ### Documentation

 Codes usually do not need additional explanations.
-We try to make the codes clean, readable and with comments.
+We try to make the codes clean, readable, and with comments.

 In some cases, more explanations are needed, which are included in the solution `README` file. for example see [this readme](Solutions/2551/csharp/README.md).